 Penetration: Targeting the existing infrastructure of an enemy intelligence group to access secret material and influence enemy activities.

 Persona Non Grata: A Vienna Convention disciplinary measure afforded to countries hosting foreign diplomats.
 It allows a government to expel designated persons from a country by public or private official declaration.
 The term means a "person who is not acceptable or welcome."

 Pitch: This occurs when an intelligence operative attempts to enlist another person in a secret operation.
 This act may include no preparation or complex advanced preparation depending on operational priorities.

 Plausible Deniability: The need to establish a reasonable cover story to prevent blame from being easily applied to clandestine operations and provides officials the ability to deny secret operations that would incite negative public relations.

 Positive Vetting: An internal security measure used to accumulate information on candidates in order to prevent compromised individuals from accessing protected information.
 This might include a series of interviews, extensive verifiable references, and all required document evidence.

 Proprietary: Unlike cover organizations, a proprietary is a business owned by the CIA.
 This does not infer that employees know of the operational use of their company because of a complex web of allied or subsidiary corporate organizations usually supporting these businesses.

 Provocation: Activity designed to induce an individual, intelligence service, or government to take action damaging to its own interests.

-Pseudonyms: A long-term false name used by intelligence officials to conceal their identity in official and internal documents.
+Pseudonyms: A long-term false name used by intelligence operatives and leaders to conceal their identity.